3rikF/wpf-localization/README.md

 # wpf-localization
-A small localitation framework for WPF/XAML
+A small localization framework for WPF/XAML